[Webinar] How Talkdesk Runs Enterprise-Grade OpenTofu with Spacelift

 Read more about AWS IAM policies.

 Adhering to the principle of least privilege is essential for ensuring the security and proper management of your AWS resources.
-If users or roles are granted too many permissions, it can result in them accessing AWS resources they shouldn’t have access to, which can lead to data breaches or other security incidents.
+If users or roles are granted too many permissions, they can access AWS resources they shouldn’t have access to, which can lead to data breaches or other security incidents.

-It’s important to regularly review and update permissions to ensure that they remain appropriate and necessary.
-This can involve removing permissions that are no longer needed, as well as adding new permissions as necessary.
+It’s important to review and update permissions regularly to ensure that they remain appropriate and necessary.
+This can involve removing no longer needed permissions and adding new permissions as necessary.
 By following the principle of least privilege and regularly reviewing permissions, you can help ensure the proper management and security of your AWS resources.

 Creating customized roles that grant permissions for specific or limited tasks is an essential aspect of IAM best practices.
 By avoiding broad permissions or roles that are applied to multiple tasks and grant excessive access, you can help minimize the risk of unauthorized access and prevent accidental modifications to your resources.